 Of these, chronic sinusitis is most frequently seen.
 The body’s system of sinuses is comprised of hollow chambers in between bones in the face and head.
 Mucous, which protects the body’s epithelial cells by secreting certain proteins and other substances, is swept along by tiny, hair-like cilia that line the sinus passages and help them drain.

-An illness, allergy or pollutants can cause the blood vessels to become inflamed, which in turn causes the tissue of the membrane to swell, disrupting this process.
+An illness, allergy or pollutants can cause the blood vessels to become inflamed, which in turn cause the tissue of the membrane to swell, disrupting this process.
 Bacteria or virus invade, producing infection.
 Usually a case of sinusitis lasts only about 10 days then clears up.

 In chronic sinusitis, the infection grows worse, does not respond to medications, and causes serious pain.
 This can go on for weeks during which fever medications, decongestants and steroid nasal sprays are tried.
 Desensitization injections for allergy, or antibiotics if the infection is bacterial, may be used.
 If, however, the infection does not resolve, endoscopic surgery may be recommended.